The HEMCO configuration file

 ScalID

 Scale factor identification number.
-Used to link the scale factors to the base emissions through the corresponding ScalIDs attribute in the :ref`hco-cfg-base`.
+Used to link the scale factors to the base emissions through the corresponding ScalIDs attribute in Base emissions.

 Oper